 Single- and paired-pulse transcranial magnetic stimulation (TMS; Magstim BiStim2 composed of 2 linked 2002 units; http://www.magstim.com/product/20/magstim-bistim2)

 Wireless, 8-channel transcranial electrical stimulation (tES) capable of transcranial direct current stimulation, transcranial alternating current stimulation (tACS), and transcranial random noise stimulation (tRNS) and simultaneous electroencephalography (EEG; Neuroelectrics StarStim8; http://www.neuroelectrics.com/products/starstim/starstim-8/)

 Wireless, 4-channel surface electromyography (sEMG; Delsys Trigno Lab with 2 Trigno Standard Sensors and 2 Trigno Mini Sensors; http://www.delsys.com/products/wireless-emg/trigno-lab/)

 Data acquisition software and hardware to synchronize TMS pulses with sEMG collection (CED micro1401; http://ced.co.uk/products/mic3in; CED Signal v.
 6 software; http://ced.co.uk/products/sigovin )

-Additional capabilities, including repetitive and theta-burst transcranial magnetic stimulation and simultaneous tES/fMRI, will be added in the future.
+Additional capabilities, including repetitive and theta-burst transcranial magnetic stimulation, may be arranged upon request.